system76/docs/_articles/switch-from-macos-to-popos.md

 ![filevault](/images/macOS-Screenshots/filevault.png)

 On macOS, the hard drive can be encrypted using a utility called FileVault.
 It can be configured during setup of the OS, or later in settings.
 Encrypting or decrypting the drive can be a lengthy process as the OS has to methodically add or remove encryption hashing for all the files.
-However, one benefit of FileVault is that encryption can be added or removed at any point.
+With FileVault encryption can be added or removed at any point.

+**Pop!\_OS**

 - LUKS (during Install)

 ![encryption-pop](/images/install-pop/5_encrypt_notice.png)

 On Pop!\_OS, encryption is offered during initial setup, or a reinstall.
 The OS partition is encrypted using the LUKS disk layout.
-This tool adds a decryption screen so that every time the computer first boots, it requires a decryption password before moving to the login screen.
-With an encrypted drive, if your hardware is ever stolen, the only way to remove the encryption is to erase the disk.
+This tool adds a decryption screen so that every time the computer boots, it requires a decryption password before moving to the login screen.
+With an encrypted drive, if hardware is stolen, the only way to remove the encryption is to erase the disk.

-**NOTE:** Because of the way encryption is implemented on Pop!\_OS, and the type of delicate work involved in encrypting or decrypting the drive, encryption is only offered when the OS is being first set up.
-If you choose not to use encryption, and want to add it later, it will require a full erase and reinstall.
-So create backups accordingly.
+**NOTE:** Because of the way encryption is implemented on Pop!\_OS, and the delicate work involved in encrypting or decrypting the drive, encryption is only offered during intial set up.
+If users choose not to use encryption, and want to add it later, it will require a full erase and reinstall.
+Create backups accordingly.

 [Return to Table of Contents](#Contents)